kobiso/Controlled-Dropout/README.md

 5. Deep Boltzmann Machines
 6. Convolutional Neural Nets

-Built on top of the [cudamat](http://code.google.com/p/cudamat/) library by Vlad Mnih and [cuda-convnet](http://code.google.com/p/cuda-convnet/) library by Alex Krizhevsky.
+which is built on top of the [cudamat](http://code.google.com/p/cudamat/) library by Vlad Mnih and [cuda-convnet](http://code.google.com/p/cuda-convnet/) library by Alex Krizhevsky.
+We revised Feed-forward Neural Nets and Convolutional Neural Nets for Controlled Dropout.

 ## Research Summary
 - **Problem Statement**